Extra-judicial political repression in 1968 (2.1)

 1. Yury Aikhenvald

-poet, translator and schoolteacher of Russian language and literature; former inmate of Stalin’s camps, rehabilitated; Letter of 170; dismissed from his job under Article 49 of the Labour Code, reinstated after applying to the courts [CCE 5.1, item 2].
+Poet, translator and schoolteacher of Russian language and literature; former inmate of Stalin’s camps, rehabilitated; signed the Letter of 170.

 2. Alla Alexandrova

-a first-year student in the Historical and Philological Faculty of the Pedagogical Institute; signed the Letters of 116 and 170, since expelled from the Komsomol and the Institute.
+1st-year student in the Historical & Philological Faculty (Pedagogical Institute), she signed the Letters of 116 and 170.
+Expelled from the Komsomol and the Institute.

 3. Igor Alexeyev

-a lecturer in philosophy at Novosibirsk University; signatory to the Novosibirsk letter, has since suffered a severe Party reprimand.
+A lecturer in philosophy at NOVOSIBIRSK University; signed the Novosibirsk Letter.
+Severe Party reprimand.

 4. Ludmila Alexeyeva [Alekseyeva]

-an historian and editor at the Nauka [Science] publishing house; signatory to the Letters of 116, 44 and 80, she has since been expelled, in her absence, from the Party by the district committee and dismissed from her post as “professionally unsuitable”; she has appealed to the courts.
+Expelled, in her absence, from the Party by the district committee; dismissed from her post as “professionally unsuitable”.
+She has appealed to the courts.

 5. Nikolai Andronov